 2. The definition of NST is applied as per article 1 of CAT and as expanded on by the Special Rapporteur on torture in his 2008 report; it consists of the following elements or acts that:

-3. The understanding of the consequences of NST victimization must be expanded from the present concept that torture victimization destroys one's personality or sense-of-Self to understanding that the dehumanization inflicted by non-state torturers can/does destroy a woman's sense of knowing she is even a human being.
+3. The understanding of the consequences of NST victimization must be expanded from the present concept that torture victimization destroys one's personality or sense-of-Self to understanding that the dehumanization inflicted by non-State torturers can/does destroy a woman's sense of knowing she is even a human being.
 It can/does destroy her sense of physicality, of having a sense of her physical space, of having physical and personhood boundaries.
 It can/does disconnect her from her ability to receive sensory feedback as to touch, heat, and visual color for example.
-This forced sense of being a fractured object is reinforced by patriarchal socio-cultural gender-based misogynistic oppression.
+This forced sense of being a fractured object is reinforced by patriarchal socio-cultural sex-based misogynistic oppression.

 5. The survival responses women developed that kept them alive are normal-for-her responses; they and their responses are not to be pathologized.

 6. The fundamental guidance framework for healing from NST is doing the opposite of what the torturers do.
-This means understanding that the goal of the non-state torturers is to destroy her humanness by destroying her relationship with/to/for Self.
+This means understanding that the goal of the non-State torturers is to destroy her humanness by destroying her relationship with/to/for Self.
 Healing by doing the opposite requires reclaiming, re-constructing, her relationship with/to/for Self.
 It is painful work but liberating as it offers her the potential to break her state of captivity and prevent ongoing re-victimization.
 To achieve her safety she must also learn how to build safe and healthy relationships with others.
 If a woman as a child endured NST inflicted by parents, for example, she can develop a torture-parent-child-victim bond, similar to the Stockholm syndrome; this distorts her relational awareness leaving her vulnerable to on-going and to secondary re-victimization by like-minded family members or others.
 Healing requires recognizing that breaking these violent-based relational connections can be/is experienced as a loss and therefore grief can/will compound her suffering.

 8. It be recognized that appropriate social support has not been/is not present when there is socio-legal invisibilization of NST, its consequences, and the lack of NST educated professionals and communities.
 This creates complex perpetual crisis that hinders the healing processes.